expo/expo/docs/versions/v6.0.0/guides/font-awesome.md

 A `null` child element is simply ignored by React Native, so this skips rendering the `Text` component when `fontLoaded` is `false`.
 Now on refreshing the app you should see that it renders the Font Awesome glass icon!

-The finished version of this tutorial is available as an Exponent project on [GitHub](https://github.com/exponent/font-awesome-example/tree/9f84ed1593c925b5c15a6842ac881c1689eceb38).
+The finished version of this tutorial is available as an Expo project on [GitHub](https://github.com/exponent/font-awesome-example/tree/9f84ed1593c925b5c15a6842ac881c1689eceb38).